XizhiMaLY/lvim-config/README.md

+# Folder lvim
+The folder lvim is something cloned from other repos by the install commands of lvim and since can't be upload to my repo.
+I can delete the git file and upload butumm, I need the git incase I need to get the update of the software to solve some bugs, So I can upload the file to a webdrive.
 # Requirements
 Install lunarvim
 In lunarvim's github, there is a project called starter.lvim, I use the configuration there to make python debugger run